![]() Amsterdam to Brussels by train: A Thalys at Brussels Midi. |

 First class lounges in Amsterdam, Schiphol, Rotterdam & Cologne

-Anyone with a 1st class international ticket can use the stylish first class lounges at Amsterdam Centraal, Schiphol & Rotterdam Central, with complimentary tea, coffee, soft drinks.
+Anyone with a 1st class international ticket can use the comfortable first class lounges at Amsterdam Centraal, Schiphol & Rotterdam Centraal, with complimentary tea, coffee, soft drinks.
 Beer & wine for sale.
-Look for signs to the NS International (formerly NS Hispeed) lounge.
+Look for signs to the NS International lounge.
 First class railpass holders can also use these Dutch lounges.

 -